qixininin/deepKin/README.md

 Perform deepkin inference and classification.
 Based on the critical value, we are able to perform relatedness classification.

-- Function **deepKin.classification()**: performs relatedness classification, also returns p values for belonging to t or t+1 degrees
+- Function **deepKin.classification()**: performs relatedness classification, also returns p values for individual pairs belonging to t or t+1 degrees

 - Function **extract.indi.id()**: retrieves individual ID from the original plink.fam file.